phillipclarke29/CV/README.md

 #### Software Development

-- Using Elgg initially, then Drupal and PHP, I successfully built and sold micro networking products for local authorities using that facilitated knowledge sharing communities for vulnerable groups across the UK.
+- Using Elgg initially, then Drupal and PHP, I successfully built and sold micro networking products for local authorities to facilitate knowledge sharing communities for vulnerable groups across the UK.
 - Designed, implemented, hosted and supported global case management software for the European Gaucher Alliance which tracks requests for charitable access treatment for children and adults across the world with Gaucher disease.
-- Built and sold an sms school bus alert system based on the Essendex API to support parents of disabled children.
+- Built and sold an SMS school bus alert system based on the Essendex API to support parents of disabled children.
 - Created an MVP HR goal sharing application for Amelore Ltd.